Belinda Wilson, Artist, researcher, thinker, by Anita Traynor

 Using both the canvas and also her unique technique with digital photography, Belinda illustrates a vision of the Australian bush placing large figures in the foreground, looking pensive and contemplating the surrounding landscape.
-Her paintings have an almost ethereal presence, with a wash like surface, which could almost be mistaken for water colours; before our eyes, they appear to gently unfold with shifting subtle hues of blues, ochres’, and greens, (the colours of nature), that rest on the canvas in broad blocks of paint.
+Her paintings have an almost ethereal presence, with a wash like surface, which could almost be mistaken for watercolors; before our eyes, they appear to gently unfold with shifting subtle hues of blues, ochres’, and greens, (the colours of nature), that rest on the canvas in broad blocks of paint.
 I can’t help but feel that these carefully intended planes hark back to images of the Impressionists and the subtle backdrops that were captured in the landscapes of Cezanne.

 Promise on the horizon